How to Choose the Best Areas to Visit in London

 Whitechapel

 In order to explore all that London has to offer, you need to be centrally located with easy access to the underground.
-That’s why we chose to stay at Euston Square Hotel, which is quite literally located on top of Euston Underground Station.
-This means that it’s only a 5 minute walk from Euston Train Station as well.
+That’s why we chose to stay at Euston Square Hotel, which is located next to the Euston Underground.

 We stayed for two nights in their Double Room, which featured an enormous bed, a large TV, and a stunning walk-in shower.
 There was also a coffee and tea making station available in the room.
-We loved how much space there was, which made it easy for us to unpack our suitcase and move around without bumping into each other.
+We loved how much space there was, which made it easy for us to unpack our suitcase.
 Despite it being located on a main road, we had no problems sleeping with the blackout curtains.
-The champagne and chocolates were a nice surprise when we arrived late in the evening!
+The champagne and chocolates were a nice surprise when we arrived late in the evening too.

 >> Click here for the most up to date prices at Euston Square Hotel <<